aeknt/exsh/README.md

 they are stored in /tmp/exsh (i know its insecure but i havent found better way of doing it) and because of that they are shared between all instances of exsh

-var function handles interactive mode variables:
+var function/script handles interactive mode variables:

 `var -s a b` sets a as b